Getting Schooled in Risk: The Lessons of Poker

 It’s all about not going on tilt.
 You have to manage your emotions in the face of inevitable ups and downs and people getting in your face and criticizing you, and you must maintain Zen-like inner peace and concentration on what the game is telling you and the plays you can control.
 If you can simply avoid the big mistake that wipes you out, you will have opportunities to do well.

 But here is really the single most important thing: There is good risk and bad risk, and you need to be able to sense the difference.

 The really, really bad risk is the one that hits you out of left field because you didn’t know what you were doing.
-The novice bets with top pair, top kicker (i.e., AJ with a jack high flop), gets raised, and calls for his whole stack against a pair of queens.4 Or he thinks he’s invincible with a pair on the board giving him three of a kind, even though another player has a full house.
-These are situations where a bad player thinks he has a strong hand and a good player thinks of all the ways he can be beat and does not get in a position to lose everything unless he is very likely to be ahead (or is the small stack and has no alternative, which eventually happens to everyone).
+The novice bets with top pair, top kicker (i.e., A J with a jack high flop), gets raised, and calls for their whole stack against a pair of queens.4 Or the novice thinks they’re invincible with a pair on the board giving them three of a kind, even though another player has a full house.
+These are situations where a bad player thinks they have a strong hand and a good player thinks of all the ways they can be beat and does not get in a position to lose everything unless they are very likely to be ahead (or is the small stack and has no alternative, which eventually happens to everyone).